The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

 The best pork knuckle, Dusseldorf, Germany

 Pro Tip: Schweine Janes is known for serving enormous portions of Schweinshaxe.
-Rather than each of us ordering one, we opted to split the Pork Knuckle and got the flavorful Goulash Soup as an appetizer.
+We opted to split the Pork Knuckle and got the flavorful Goulash Soup as an appetizer.

 #4 Stroll the Rhine Riverside Promenade